Alex-Costea/Promo/README.md

 https://alex.costea.in/Promo/

-**NOTE:** There is no guarantee that this works in any instance and there can be bugs
+**NOTE:** This really hasn't been troughoutly tested.
+There's no guarantee there won't be bugs.